Lem0n3de8/NoScroll/README.md

 ## Help Development

-### Pull Requests

-Please open an issue before starting work on a feature or significant change.

-All pull requests should target the `develop` branch rather than `main`.

-Suggested Improvements:
-- Test the extension on other browsers
-- Improve popup CSS

-### Submit an Issue
-To submit an issue, check the [issues tab](https://github.com/Lem0n3de8/NoScroll/issues).
+If you want to open an issue, suggest a feature or make a contribution, check the [Contributing page](https://github.com/Lem0n3de8/NoScroll/blob/main/CONTRIBUTING.md) of this repository

 ----